GregoryAshton/kookaburra/paper/paper.md

 # Summary

-Radio pulsars are rapidly spinning magnetized neutron stars which produce a lighthouse-like beams of raditation.
+Radio pulsars are rapidly-spinning highly-magnetized neutron stars which produce a lighthouse-like beam of raditation.
 This radiation is observed by radio telescopes as periodic pulsations.
 Kookaburra provides a method to fit flux models to individual pulsations.
 Fitting is performed by stochastic sampling methods building on the bilby [@bilby:2019] Bayesian inference library.

 # Shapelet model

-The primary flux model provided by kookaburra is a simplified version of the shapelets [@refregier:2003].
+The primary flux model provided by kookaburra is a simplified version of the shapelet model proposed in @refregier:2003.
 We define shapelets as

 $$ f(x) = \sum_{i=0}^{n_{s}} C_{i} H_{i}(x/\beta) e^{-x^2 / \beta^2} \,, $$